GEO-Education O’odham: Spatial Mapping Assessment and Resource Training

-Workshops are meant to be customizable depending on the need of the district.
-Topics such as GPS Field mapping, Cartographic design and flood risk assessment are just a few topics that can be addressed.
+Workshops are meant to be customizable depending on the need of the district or department.
+Topics such as GPS Field mapping, GIS Basics on map making , GIS internet Data sources are just a few topics that continue to be addressed.

 Why should the different districts participate?